Register Now

 As noted by Modern Retail, however, grocery stores need to treat digital price tags cautiously — Walmart’s recent announcement of the shift to digital tags came with pushback over concerns the company might adopt a surge pricing model that could negatively impact consumers.

-3. Ecommerce Personalization
+3. Ecommerce AI Personalization and Agentic Commerce

 Personalized experiences help drive customer loyalty.
 For example, if first-time buyers receive follow-up emails containing discounts or special offers for items related to their initial purchase, they’re more inclined to return.
-In fact, 71% of customers now want personalized shopping experiences, and 76% are frustrated when it doesn’t happen, according to McKinsey & Company.
+In fact, 71% of customers now want personalized shopping experiences, and 76% are frustrated when it doesn’t happen, according to McKinsey & Company

 The robots have arrived — and they’re absolutely fantastic at packing groceries.
 By equipping fulfillment facilities with picking and packing robots, brands can save time and money in getting customers’ orders ready.